A sermon preached at Southminster Presbyterian Church in Boise, Idaho

 My friend and this woman, possibly her niece, had met at breakfast, but didn’t make the connection.
 They met again at dinner and, though neither of them were there to find family, it happened.

 Some people might call it a coincidence.
 We see the work of the Holy Spirit.
-They were attending a conference—any of them could have said “thanks for the dinner invitation but I’m full up of chit chat and I need to netflix and chill in my hotel with room service”.
+They were attending a conference—any of them could have said “thanks for the dinner invitation but I’m full up of chit chat and I need to watch netflix in my hotel with room service tonight”.

 They all showed up.